Verbal Abuse

 Are younger or older Australians more likely to experience alcohol-related verbal abuse?

-Australians aged 25-29 years are the age group most likely to experience verbal abuse by someone under the influence of alcohol.
-From 30 years of age, the incidence of alcohol-related verbal abuse decreases with age.
+Australians aged 14-17 years and 70+ years are significantly less likely than other age groups to experience verbal abuse by someone under the influence of alcohol.
+From 18 years of age, the incidence of alcohol-related verbal abuse decreases with age.

 Under the Influence of Alcohol: There is no single objective standard for being under the influence of alcohol.
 Similarly, data sources used in the NADK do not provide a definition of this term.
 It is popularly understood as referring to an individual who has consumed enough alcohol to impair their mental, physical, and/or cognitive faculties.
 However, definitions and standards may vary between jurisdictions, sectors and organisations.